 NOTE: Young children who are under 13 years old do not need a licence to fish, however, the person supervising them needs the proper permit to take hold of the rod or to help the child fish with it.

-Cost-wise, licences have stayed the same price as they were in 2020, with the Environment Agency freezing the 2021 price for the fifth year running!
+Cost-wise, licences have stayed the same price as they were in 2020, with the Environment Agency freezing the 2022 price for the sixth year running!
 The Environment Agency is continuing to offer great value for money at just £30 for an annual permit.
 By keeping prices affordable, EA wants to encourage as many people as possible to join the highly-rewarding sport of fishing.

 Rod licence prices do depend on the type of fish you are fishing for and the number of rods you use.